Delegate audit · paid · v1.0

 1. Assisting lead plumbers on multi-day jobs

-Do notPhysical labor assistance on job sites.
+Do notPhysical labor assistance on licensed trade work.
 Not automatable.
+Not in scope.

 8/100Total- Structure2/20